nickthename/nickthename.github.io/guides/yoshitech.md

 ### DJC Shield Break

-Another phenomenal option all Yoshi's should try and grind out as much as possible (me included, it took too many tries to get these clips xD).
+Another phenomenal option all Yoshis should try and grind out as much as possible (me included, it took too many tries to get these clips xD).
 Completed by performing a series of short hop DJC nairs on an opponent's shield.
 In actual matches, I often find I get the best opportunities for these after hitting an opponent's shield after a tech chase, and following up with this.
-They're definitely challenging at first, but if you hit your opponent's shield and react in time, they are for the most part a true execution test, barring potential shield pokes on character's like Kirby.
+They're definitely challenging at first, but if you hit your opponent's shield and react in time, they are for the most part a true execution test, barring potential shield pokes on characters like Kirby.

 These are incredibly easy to practice in Smash Remix on account of the new "Shield Break Mode" available in training mode.
 Along with setting custom spawns for you and the dummy, you can practice these immediately one after the other.
 I personally like practicing against Pika, with his out of shield action set to Up B. You should practice this against various characters though, as their height / position of their shields can cause slight variances that might affect muscle memory.